Madhusree Dutta

 Madhusree Dutta is an Indian filmmaker, author and curator.

 Life and education

 Madhusree Dutta was born in the industrial town of Jamshedpur, Jharkhand (then Bihar).
-She has studied Economics at Jadavpur University, Kolkata and Dramatics at National School of Drama, New Delhi.
-In 1987 Dutta shifted her base to Mumbai (called Bombay in 1987).
+Her parents are Sukhamaya Dutta, an athlete and Kalpana Dutta, a homemaker.
+She has studied Economics at Jadavpur University, Kolkata, and Dramatics at National School of Drama, New Delhi.
+In 1987, Dutta shifted her base to Mumbai (called Bombay in 1987).